Apticx/apticx/README.md

 # Hi, I'm Apticx
 Usually my Time is spent making Music and creating Art but sometimes those can use some support by tools that dont exist yet.

+## Current obsessions:
-Current obsessions: hardware design
+  - hardware design
-Current Projects: lsdj / m8 headless dj controller, apti.cx redesign

 ## Current Projects:
   - apti.cx
+  - hardware keypad for m8

 ## Currently learning
   - c++
+  - micropython
   - html, css